prometheus/docs/content/docs/practices/histograms.md

 # Histograms and summaries

 Histograms and summaries are more complex metric types.
-Not only creates a single histogram or summary a multitude of time series, it is also more difficult to use them correctly.
+Not only does a single histogram or summary create a multitude of time series, it is also more difficult to use these metric types correctly.
 This section helps you to pick and configure the appropriate metric type for your use case.

 ## Library support